 6.35.1 Applicability to language

-Ada permits recursion.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.45 is present in Ada since Ada permits recursion.
 The exception Storage_Error is raised when the recurring execution results in insufficient storage.

 6.35.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.35.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.35.5 of ISO/IEC 24772-1:2019.

 If recursion is used, then use a Storage_Error exception handler to handle insufficient storage due to recurring execution.